MyronKoch-dev/oop-1/README.md

 3.  **Multiple Input Types:** The chatbot supports various input methods:
     *   **Text Input:** For open-ended questions like name, email, and handles.
     *   **Button Selection:** For multiple-choice questions, allowing users to select from predefined options using clickable buttons or keyboard number shortcuts (1-9).
-    *   **Conditional Text Input:** For questions requiring additional details based on a button selection (e.g., specifying blockchain platforms after answering "Yes" to blockchain experience).
+    *   **Conditional Text Input:** For questions requiring additional details based on a button selection (e.g., specifying AI/ML areas after answering "Yes" to AI/ML experience).
 4.  **Progress Tracking:** A progress bar in the chat header visually indicates the user's advancement through the questionnaire.
 5.  **Path Recommendation:** After answering all questions, the chatbot analyzes the user's responses and presents a recommended onboarding path, along with a direct link to relevant resources.
 6.  **Completion:** Upon completion, the chatbot confirms the onboarding process is finished and provides a conclusive message.